International New Student Orientation

-International Student Orientation will take place all day on Thursday, August 29, 2019, and Friday, August 30, 2019.
+International Student Orientation will take place all day on Wednesday, September 2, 2020, and Thursday, September 3, 2020.
 Attendance is required of all international students who are new to Wentworth even if you attended another U.S. school prior to Wentworth.

 International Student Orientation & Wentworth Opening Week

 International Student Orientation is followed by Wentworth Opening Week.
 International students are expected to attend both.
 During International Student Orientation, students learn information specific to the needs of international students.
 During Wentworth Opening Week, all new students are introduced to university life and it prepares new students for academic and social success.

 Move-In for International Students living on-campus - September 1, 2020

 International Student Orientation - September 2 & 3, 2020